Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 ## How to install / use them?

 This project contains one `project folder` for each mod.\
-In each of these folder you will find descriptions and further instructions like this one.\
+In each of these folder you will find descriptions (`Readme.md`) and further instructions like this one.\
-Inside each `project folder` you will find another folder, which is the actual `mod folder`.\
+Inside each `project folder` you will find another folder, which is the actual `mod folder` (contains the `manifest.succ` file).\
 You can copy/paste or `link` that `mod folder` to your `GameData` folder, where `Logic World` searches for mods.

 You can ignore all other files outside of the `mod folder`s.